DCAN-Labs/hbcd-docs-internal/docs/changelog/knownissues.md

 **How to Fix**: TBD (Review required from LORIS).
 **Details**: Shadow matrices are missing for BrainSwipes (should not be considered yet) and the BioSpecimen data, which follows a different process and for which we currently do not have a clear way to populate blank fields.

-### ⚠️ Missing `par-visit-dat` File (sub-858XXXXXXX)
-**Impact on Users**: This participant is absent from the database (DW queries), but is present in phenotype files.
-**How to Fix**: Lasso needs the proper entry to be added in par-visit-data.tsv.
-**Details**: This was hacked by the Lasso team to not block ingestion, but in a real scenario, ingestion would not be possible.

-### ⚠️ Biospecimen Data: Missing Shadow Matrix
-**Details**: Shadow matrix is not currently available for biospecimen data.
-LORIS will populate the shadow matrix with a place holder for the next release and work with the WG to discern reasons for missingness.
-The target release for fix is TBD until the reason for missingness is assessed.
-In the meantime, for BR14.7, placeholder text will be added to populate the shadow matrix.